bjj/2x_laser/README.md

 Due to limitations in EMC2 there is no way to pass a filename for the rastering process.
 Instead you must put a number in the filename, such as "flower-123.png".
 The text name is for your convenience, but only the "123" will select the image from within gcode.
+The program will search for the wildcard `*-123.*` in the current directory (wherever EMC2 was launched).
+**This might not be the same as the gcode directory.**  This is another EMC2 limitation.

+The image can be of any size or shape and will be rescaled and dithered to black and white to match the parameters of the engraving (see below).
+You can provide a black and white image with the correct DPI and size and it will be used unmodified.

 To do a raster engraving, the spindle must be enabled with M3 (as always for any laser firing operation).
 However, the pulse setting does not